NVlabs/RADIO/README.md

 ## News/Release
+- [7.22.2024] 🔥 RADIOv2.5 ViT-B/16 and ViT-L/16 are released.
+For VLLM tasks, RADIOv2.5-B is as good or better than RADIOv2, and RADIOv2.5-L is much better!
+See [tech report](./RADIOv2.5_tech_report.md).
 - [4.30.2024] 🔥 README is updated with more metrics, Arxiv is updated with new results.
 - [3.21.2024] 🔥 RADIOv2.1 is released.
 Trained in bf16, improves metrics!
 - [2.26.2024]  AM-RADIO paper has been accepted to **CVPR 2024**